EvgeshkO35/I-am-rich/README.md

 ### App Icon
 ![Screen Shot 2022-02-05 at 5 34 28 PM](https://user-images.githubusercontent.com/56804253/152661287-10e754b2-ccf6-4bf7-ba1a-88873a4cab0e.png)

-## My goal

-Understand how work in Xcode and how make UI inside Interface Builder.
-And also how work with Assets - App Icons and images.

 >This is a companion project to The App Brewery's Complete App Developement Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)